siyona-goel/NYUAD-Major-Tracker/README.md

-# NYUAD Major Tracker
+# 🎓 NYUAD Major Tracker

-A comprehensive web application for NYU Abu Dhabi students to track their academic progress, manage major/minor selections, and monitor degree completion.
+A comprehensive web application for NYU Abu Dhabi students to track their academic progress, manage major/minor selections, and monitor their degree completion.

 ## 🚀 Features